VueTubeApp/VueTube-Branding/README.md

 - ⚠️ The license is subject to change at any time without notice.

 ## 📩 Contact Us
 If you have any questions or feedback about VueTube's brand guidelines or brand kit, please reach out to us.
 We'd love to hear from you!
-You can contact us on our https://vuetube.app/discord.
+You can contact us on our [Discord server](https://vuetube.app/discord).

 Thanks again for visiting VueTube's Brand Center.
 We look forward to seeing how you use our brand resources to promote VueTube or VueTube-related projects.